Blog article

 Forgiveness Options for Private Student Loans

 When it comes to loan forgiveness, federal student loan borrowers have it easier.
-As of 2024, there’s over $1.6 trillion in federal student loan debt, compared to about $131 billion in private student loans.
+There's over $1.69 trillion in federal student loan debt, compared to about $140 billion in private student loans.

 Private loans are, well, private.
 They're not backed by the government, which means they don't qualify for federal forgiveness programs.